 Clasping Coneflower

-• A native, late-season in the Aster Family
+• Native, late-season flower from the Aster family

 • Showy yellow ray flowers that droop